 4. Snow jacket- I have a North Face jacket that is pretty thin.
 I like to layer as much as possible so you can make easy adjustments on the mountain.
 For kids, I like Patagonia’s 4-in-1 Everyday Jacket.
 Synchilla Fleece Pullovers are perfect for layering.

-7. Neck warmer- due to covid, the mountains have strict rules about mask wearing.
-If you have a neck gaiter that has holes in it, they will no allow that.
-I wear a neck gaitor that doubles as my mask.
-My favortie brand is Skida, which is made locally in Vermont.
+8. Neck warmer- My favortie brand is Skida, which is made locally in Vermont.
 Their Alpine neck warmer is great for cold days.
 For warmer weather, they sell an unlined version called the Tour.

 11. Skis- I have Head (absolute joy) skis and my kids have K2’s.
 If you are in Central Mass, our favorite ski store is The Ski Barn in Westborough, MA.
 They are so helpful and will walk you through everything you need.
 They also offer rentals.